 Often we use sayings that make “folk sense” only to find that there is scientific evidence that it is indeed valid.
 Such is the case with our motto, “Laughter is the Best Medicine.”
 In its November-December 2010 abstract “The Therapeutic Value of Laughter in Medicine,” the U.S. National Library of Medicine/National Institutes of Health concluded that “Laughter has shown physiological, social, spiritual and quality of life benefits.”

-Shows are broadcast, taped, edited and rebroadcast over the dedicated Giggles Channel which reaches patients and staff throughout St. Joseph’s Healthcare System which includes St. Joseph’s Regional Medical Center in Paterson, St. Joseph’s Wayne Hospital in Wayne and St. Vincent’s Nursing Home in Cedar Grove, NJ.
+Shows are broadcast, taped, edited and rebroadcast over the dedicated Giggles Channel which reaches patients and staff throughout St. Joseph’s Health which includes St. Joseph’s University Medical Center in Paterson, St. Joseph’s Wayne Hospital in Wayne and St. Vincent’s Nursing Home in Cedar Grove, NJ.
 Giggles’ live performances are interactive - even children who watch the show on their bedside televisions are part of the audience - they are encouraged to call down to speak to the performers or ask and answer questions.
 Giggles presents 2 live shows and 8 rebroadcast shows each week.

 At Giggles, our passion is to uplift, enlighten and inspire sick children to overcome their environment not only in the hospital, but at home as well.
 From the many parents asking if their children may still attend Giggles shows even after they return home, came our secondary mission - to enhance the level of access that the Paterson community has to cultural and artistic programs.
 Arts programs like Giggles help to improve the quality of life of residents.
 According to Arts Watch, “University of Pennsylvania researchers have demonstrated that a high concentration of the arts in a city leads to higher civic engagement, more social cohesion, higher children welfare and lower poverty rates.”
 Giggles aspires to be part of the solution to revitalize the community by offering access to free live theater.